open-rmf/rmf/README.md

 ## Building from sources

-If you want to get the latest developments you might want to install from sources and compile OpenRMF yourself.
+If you prefer to compile Open-RMF yourself you can follow these steps.

 ### Additional Dependencies

-Install all non-ROS dependencies of OpenRMF packages,
+Install all non-ROS dependencies of Open-RMF packages,

 ```bash
 sudo apt update && sudo apt install \